top of page

 Hello and thank you for visiting!

-As your Ombud, I'm available to serve as an informal, independent and neutral resource to discuss conference-related concerns.
+As your Ombuds, I'm available to serve as an informal, independent and neutral resource to discuss conference-related concerns.
 I provide a confidential, safe place for you to discuss your concerns either in person or virtually, and help you explore options for possible further action.
-As your Ombud I'm not a mandated reporter.
+As your Ombuds I'm not a mandated reporter.
 I will not investigate any issues raised nor am I authorized to serve as a place where notice of claims can be given to your organization.

 In addition to serving as a resource to you, I will, without breaching confidentiality, provide your organization with feedback on the nature of issues raised and share any insights or observations about systemic issues and possible solutions in order to better serve your organization and its members.